-1120 SW Fifth Ave., Suite 1302, Portland, OR 97204
+1120 SW Fifth Avenue, Portland, OR 97204

-Join an Existing PFP Program at Your Garden
+Join an existing PFP program at your garden!

 Not only is PFP is great way to give back, it's also a great way to fulfill community service hours!

-The PFP Coordinator works with the Volunteer Garden Manager to coordinate a PFP Program at their garden site.
+The PFP coordinator works with the volunteer garden manager to coordinate a PFP Program at their garden site.
 They communicate PFP opportunities to fellow gardeners, build relationships with recipient agencies, coordinate produce collection and deliveries, acquire necessary resources, build a volunteer team, record donations and report them to the office.

 PFP Partner Agencies